 The donor’s characteristics

 Many men are interested in choosing a sperm donor who seem to be as much like them as possible.
 They may look for donors who share not just their hair and eye color, but their hobbies, interests, and personalities.
 This is understandable; for men who are coming to terms with the idea that their children will not share a genetic connection with them, the idea of choosing a donor who is similar to them can feel like the next best thing.
+A part of the personality is the reason for donating, if you want to know why some men donate their sperm, just follow the link to our article on the subject.
 It is important to understand, however, that factors like personality, hobbies, interests, and sense of humor are influenced by a combination of genetics and environment.
 A child growing up in your family can share your taste in food, sports, or movies without sharing your genes.
 Another child can share your genes and seem to be very different from you.

 Children conceived with donor sperm